Binny12345/CaloTrack/s4091285-a1/README.md

 - How can i effectively pass my data from the weight logs into the dashboard for viewing
 - Can you try to figure out the bug
 - Can you provide the steps on how i can connect the business logic for onboarding to my contentView
+- How can i improve documentation across my project
+- How would i be able to add this effectively, Clearly state what functions and structs may be needed
+- What barcodes does OpenFoodFacts take for australian food products?
+- Any ideas on how i can make my Combined gesture more obvious to the user?
 - (Note: Code provided wasn't copy and pasted, used as a guide and reference)